yeray004/yeray004/README.md

 ## <p align="center"> Hi, my name is Yeray Guachetá!
 Welcome to my profile 👀 </p>
-I'm 18 years old.
-I'm a Colombian Front-end and Full-stack web developer in process.
+I'm 18 years old Colombian Front-end and Full-stack web developer in process.
 I am passionate about learning both socially and personally, whether we are talking about technology or soft skills.

 ### Currently 💻